vsoch/forward/README.md

 To start a jupyter notebook with tensorflow in a specific directory:

 `bash start.sh py2-tensorflow /path/to/dir`
-bash start.sh py2-tensorflow /scratch/users/vsochat

-If you want a GPU node, make sure your partition is set to "gpu"
+If you want a GPU node, make sure your partition is set to "gpu."

 To start tensorboard in a specific directory (careful here and not recommended, as is not password protected):